Fig rolls are classic English biscuits have a sweet crumbly pastry encasing a delicious lightly spiced fig filling.

 To Make the pastry

 - Beat together 125g (4oz)butter and 25g (1oz) each caster sugar and light muscovado sugar.
 Add 1 egg yolk, reserving the egg white and beat again.
-Mix in 175g (6oz) plain flour and 5 tbsp ground almonds and bring together to form a soft dough.
+Mix in 175g (6oz) plain flour and 5 tablespoon ground almonds and bring together to form a soft dough.

 - Place onto a lightly floured work surface and knead for 20 - 30 seconds.
 Shape into a ball.
 Wrap with cling film and chill for about 15 minutes.